Nationals vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has 24 hits with three doubles, a triple, six home runs and 25 walks.
+- LaMonte Wade Jr has put up 24 hits with three doubles, a triple, six home runs and 25 walks.
 He has driven in 10 runs with one stolen base.

-- Wade heads into this game looking to extend his three-game hit streak.
-During his last five outings he is batting .267 with three walks and an RBI.
+- Wade has picked up a hit in three straight games.
+During his last five outings he is batting .286 with two walks and an RBI.

 Wade Recent Games